 In this article:

-- Open the Website tab from your dashboard and select Analytics.
+- Open the Website tab from your Dashboard.

 What is MRR and who is it important to?